 Trollope, Anthony, 1815-1882 — Jane Austen and Anthony Trollope are classic English authors known for lushly atmospheric, character-driven novels focusing on complex, introspective individuals struggling to find love and happiness amidst the strict social hierarchies of 19th-century England.
 Both authors are admired for their refined prose, witty dialogue, and compelling melodrama. -- Derek Keyser

-Hardy, Thomas, 1840-1928 — These authors' works are Romantic and Character-driven, and they share: the genres 'Classics' and 'Love stories' and the subjects 'England', 'Young women', and 'Men/women relations'.
+Hardy, Thomas, 1840-1928 — These authors' works are Romantic and Character-driven, and they share: the genres 'Classics' and 'Love stories' and the subjects 'England', 'Men/women relations', and 'Young women'.

-Gaskell, Elizabeth Cleghorn, 1810-1865 — These authors' works are Atmospheric, Romantic, and Witty, and they share: the genres 'Classics' and 'Love stories' and the subjects 'England', 'Sisters', and 'Young women'.
+Gaskell, Elizabeth Cleghorn, 1810-1865 — These authors' works are Atmospheric, Romantic, and Witty, and they share: the genres 'Classics' and 'Love stories' and the subjects 'England', 'Sisters', and 'Men/women relations'.

 Kaysen, Susanna, 1948- — These authors' works are Engaging and Character-driven, and they share: the genre 'Love stories' and the subject 'Young women'.